-Maynard James Keenan to open new winemaking facility in Arizona
+Tool's Maynard James Keenan to open new winemaking facility in Arizona

 Maynard James Keenan – frontman for Tool, A Perfect Circle and Puscifer – has announced plans to open a winemaking facility in Cottonwood, a city in the Yavapai County of Arizona.

-The Caduceus Cellars Hilltop Facility, which will open next month on October 6, will be run by the same team that oversees Keenan’s winery Caduceus Cellars and his Merkin that are located in Jerome – approximately a 15-minute drive from the new Cottonwood location.
+The Caduceus Cellars Hilltop Facility, which will open next month on October 6, will be run by the same team that oversees Keenan’s winery Caduceus Cellars and his Merkin vineyard that are located in Jerome – approximately a 15-minute drive from the new Cottonwood location.
 AZ Central reports that the complex will also include a new restaurant named the Trattoria, a tasting room dubbed the Ventura Room and a gelateria named Pocket Park.

 In a press statement, Keenan said that the opening of this new facility was something he’d been “working towards” for “many years”.